Early Nintendo Programmer Worked Without a Keyboard

 Re: (Score:2)

-i also wfrk wifhout a keynoard (Score:2)
+i also wfrk wifhout a keynoard (Score:3)